Peppered moth evolution: Origin and evolution

 Typica and carbonaria morphs on the same tree.
 The light-coloured typica (below the bark's scar) is nearly invisible on this pollution-free tree, camouflaging it from predators.

 Before the Industrial Revolution, the black form of the peppered moth was rare.
 The first black specimen (of unknown origin) was collected before 1811, and kept in the University of Oxford.
 The first live specimen was caught by R. S. Edleston in Manchester, England in 1848, but he reported this only 16 years later in 1864, in The Entomologist.
 Edleston notes that by 1864 it was the more common type of moth in his garden in Manchester.
 The light-bodied moths were able to blend in with the light-coloured lichens and tree bark, and the less common black moths were more likely to be eaten by birds.
 As a result of the common light-coloured lichens and English trees, therefore, the light-coloured moths were much more effective at hiding from predators, and the frequency of the dark allele was very low, at about 0.01%.

 During the early decades of the Industrial Revolution in England, the countryside between London and Manchester became blanketed with soot from the new coal-burning factories.
 Many of the light-bodied lichens died from sulphur dioxide emissions, and the trees became darkened.
 This led to an increase in bird predation for light-coloured moths, as they no longer blended in as well in their polluted ecosystem: indeed, their bodies now dramatically contrasted with the colour of the bark.
 Dark-coloured moths, on the other hand, were camouflaged very well by the blackened trees.
 The population of dark-coloured moth rapidly increased.
-By the mid-19th century, the number of dark-coloured moths had risen noticeably, and by 1895, the percentage of dark-coloured moths in Manchester was reported at 98%, a dramatic change (of almost 100%) from the original frequency.
+By the mid-19th century, the number of dark-coloured moths had risen noticeably, and by 1895, the percentage of dark-coloured moths in Manchester was reported at 98%, a dramatic change (of almost 100 times) from the original frequency.
 This effect of industrialization in body colour led to the coining of the term "industrial melanism".